khakhalin/notes/keywords/dropout.md

 # Dropout

-#regularization #dl

 Path: [[06_DL]] / [[regularization]]
 See also: [[05_Ensembles]], [[weight_decay]]

+#regularization #dl

-**Dropout** (formerly also known as **Dilution**): proposed 2012 (Hinton) as a way to avoid overfitting in deep networks when data is relatively scarse.
-Let's randomly inactivate a decent share (~50%) of all units in every layer at every training step; then only consider the output of remaining units; and only train these remaining untes.
+**Dropout** (formerly also known as **Dilution**): proposed 2012 (Hinton) as a way to avoid overfitting in deep networks when data is relatively scarce.
+Let's randomly inactivate a decent share (~50%) of all units in every layer at every training step; then only consider the output of remaining units; and only train these remaining units.
 When all weights are learned together, many of them slack out by just running into the ground (zero), and not contributing to anything (would have to be pruned, if we were to prune the network).
 But with drop-out, we have something of a built-in ensemble method when many sub-networks have to train in parallel.

 # Math

 At the forward step, we inactivate some random subset of nodes with probability (1-p).
 If we use an index vector δ_i (with elements equal to either 1 or 0), instead of Wx+b we will now use W(x⨀δ)+b.
-As the average of inputs each unit is now weaked by $p$ (as $p$ share of all nodes is inactivated), we need to scale the remaining inputs up during by 1/(1-p).
+As the average of inputs each unit receives is now weakened by 1-p (as 1-p share of all nodes is inactivated), we need to scale the remaining inputs up during training by 1/(1-p).
 Meaning that the final equation for one layer is $y_i = ϕ(\frac{1}{1-p}\sum_k W_{ik} δ_k x_k + b)$.
-(This is tehnically called **inverted dropout**, as the original implementation scaled unit activations down at the testing step, not up at the training step, but this is how tensorflow does it now, as it is more computationally efficient).
+(This is technically called **inverted dropout**, as the original implementation scaled unit activations down at the testing step, not up at the training step, but this is how tensorflow does it now, as it is more computationally efficient).

 For a simple linear regression (as shown in the original 2012 paper) gradient of a dropped-out network is the same as for a full network, but with an additional **L2 regularization** term for activation: $∂J'/∂w = ∂J/∂w + p(1-p)wΓ^2$, where p is the probability of elements staying active at each step, and $Γ^2 = \text{diag} (X ^\top X)$.
 But this is only true for this simplest case of linear regression; once non-linearity is added, and then layers multiply, this simplest logic no longer holds.